shukebeta/shukebeta/README.md

 >   **Be positive, and always embrace changes**

-I have worked as a programmer/team leader for nearly 20 years, so spontaneously, I have extensive software development experience in the industry.
-With a track record of initiative and dependability, I am familiar/skilled with all facets of the software development life cycle.
+I have nearly 20 years of experience as a programmer and team leader, giving me extensive expertise in software development.
+I am dependable and proactive, with strong skills across all stages of the software development life cycle.

 - Attributes: